YinJC/uk-tex-faq/FAQ-weirdhyphen.md

----
-layout: page
-title: Weird hyphenation of words
+# Weird hyphenation of words
----

 If your words are being h-yphenated, like this, with jus-t single letters at the